Yana-Zubrytska/Yana-Zubrytska/README.md

 - 👋 Hi, I’m @Yana-Zubrytska
-- 👀 I’m looking for passionate developers who have the opportunity and wish to be engaged in exciting programming and educational projects.
-Sweden.
+- 👀 I’m looking for passionate developers who have the opportunity and wish to be engaged in exciting projects in Sweden.
-- 🌱 I’m a  Junior Recruiter  at ZoCom.
-We are a data-driven agency wich has put together technology, pedagogy and business development to a functioning entirety.
+- 🌱 I’m a  Talent Acquisition Partner at ALTEN Sweden.
 - 💞️ I'm in love with my profession!
 We help people to match the labour market and be happy at work!
-- 📫 How to reach me => yana.zubrytska@zocom.se.
-Want to know more about ZoCom?
-Check here => https://www.zocom.com.
+- 📫 How to reach me => yana.zubrytska@alten.se.
+Want to know more about ALTEN?
+Check here => https://www.alten.se/en/.

 <!---
 Yana-Zubrytska/Yana-Zubrytska is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.